devplayer0/fyp/report.md

 #### `diff`

-Generates a diff between two input arrays using the standard module `difflib`, specifically the function `difflib.unified_diff()`.
+Generates a diff between two input arrays using the standard module `difflib`;
+specifically the function `difflib.unified_diff()`.

 _Inputs:_